Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Scenarios for the MiniBooNE excess

 \subsection{Combinatorics of connections.
 Scenarios.}

-Let us consider all possible connections of the source and detector parts, {\it i.e.} transformation $X_{s} \rightarrow X_{det}$.
-In the simplest case, $X_{s}$ and $X_{det}$ coincide, $X_{s} = X_{det}$.
-The next possibility is that $X_{det}$ is produced in decays of $X_{s}$ or in interactions of $X_{s}$ with the medium on the way to a detector (or inside detector itself).
-Several particles can be involved via a chain of processes connecting the ends: $X_{s} \rightarrow X_1 \rightarrow X_2 ... \rightarrow X_{det}$.
-At this point, we will employ criteria of minimality: we identify the simplest links with minimal number of chains or interactions points.
+Let us consider all possible connections of the source and detector parts, {\it i.e.}, transition $X_{s} \rightarrow X_{det}$.
+In the simplest case, $X_{s}$ and $X_{det}$ coincide: $X_{s} = X_{det}$.
+The next possibility is that $X_{det}$ is produced in decays of $X_{s}$ or in interactions of $X_{s}$ with the medium on the way to a detector or inside the detector.
+Several particles can be involved via a chain of processes connecting the ends: $X_{s} \rightarrow X_1 \rightarrow X_2 ~~... \rightarrow X_{det}$.
+At this point, we will employ criteria of minimality: the simplest links with minimal number of chains or interaction points will be identified.
 Notice that, in general, any new vertex or additional new particle typically brings an additional suppression and it is difficult to produce the required number of events in MiniBooNE. \\

-Let us consider transitions with two and more number of interaction points which include production and decay of a new fermion $N$ or boson $B$\footnote{Notice that the simplest scenario would be with single non-standard interactions vertex, when $X_s = X_{det} = \nu_\mu$.
+Let us consider transitions with two and more interaction points which include production and decay of a new fermion $N$ or boson $B$\footnote{Notice that the simplest scenario would be with single non-standard interactions vertex, when $X_s = X_{det} = \nu_\mu$.
 Now, $\nu_\mu$, from standard $\pi$ and $K$ decays, produce electrons in the detector via the charged current non-standard interaction (CC NSI) $\nu_\mu + A \rightarrow e + A'$ (This implies that $\nu_\mu$ is not orthogonal to $\nu_e$) or via neutral current (NC) NSI on electrons.
 Such a possibility is restricted very strongly. }.\\

-Heavy neutrino $N$ can be produced:
+Heavy neutrino $N$ can be produced

 \begin{itemize}